Sippin on gin and juice at Enriques School for to Bullfighting, Highgate

 We're shown to the table which is in a dim dark room at the back.
 Bloggers beware, the lighting here is (depending on the flicker of the candles) a little unfriendly to cameras.
 It was only at the end of the meal I finally figured out the best angle for photos - damn.
 I hate fussing around with photos while making Jeremy wait for food so forgive me for the not so great snaps my SLR has produced on this occasion.

 When we're sitting down our drink orders come out quickly while we're scoping out the interior.
 The fit out is fantastic - rustic, shabby but very chic.
 There's large paella pans on the walls with low hanging dim bulbs for lighting.
 Saucepans hang from the roof like mobiles, and there's a good mix of reclaimed wood used.
 It's very suited to the Spanish theme, and I could easily see myself kicking back here for hours.

 The drinks here are exciting.
 There's a huge selection of gin, with the option to mix different tonics and garnishes.
-While it's tempting, we both decide on a cocktail.
+We both decide on a cocktail to start off with.

 My boy chooses the Maple Chorizo Old Fashioned ($17).
 It's a "boy" cocktail - or rather that's how I classify it, as it's very strong and not my personal cup of tea.
 However he really likes it, the smooth alcohol muddled with bitters and the citrus garnish.
 As the ice melts it starts thinning out and becoming more enjoyable.